After being arrested you may be released from police custody:

 - without being charged

-If you are released after being charged or granted bail, you will have to go to court later to face the charges.
+If you are charged, you will have to go to court later to face the charges.
+Your court date will be on your paperwork.

 When you are released from custody, the police will ask you ‘Are you satisfied with your treatment by police here today?’ and ‘Has all your property been returned to you?'